How to Design a Successful Google Ad

 How to Increase Calls from PPC & Google Ads

-Social Media Ads, Google Ads, PPC (Pay per Click), Remarketing/Retargeting, Geo-Targeting, Video Ads, and Email Marketing are various forms of digital advertising used by many personal injury law firms.
+Social Media Ads, Google Ads, PPC (Pay Per Click), Remarketing/Retargeting, Geo-Targeting, Video Ads, and Email Marketing are various forms of digital advertising used by many personal injury law firms.

 Online advertising is expensive.
-A minimum budget for Google advertising for lawyers can range from $5,000 per month to $10,000 per month, depending upon the market.
+A minimum budget for Google advertising for lawyers can range from $5,000 per month to $10,000 per month, depending on the market.
 Many personal injury lawyers spend $50,000-$100,000 per month and more.

 Online Advertising Is a Two-Step Process

-TV advertising is a one-step process, but online advertising is a two-step process which makes online advertising even more expensive.
+TV advertising is a one-step process, but online advertising is a two-step process, which makes online advertising even more expensive.
 When a viewer sees your TV ad, the viewer needs to take only one step… call the phone number advertised.

 But when a potential client responds to online advertising, the potential client must first be convinced to click on a digital ad that takes the potential client to your landing page.
 From there, the potential client must be convinced to take a second step to contact you.